jedokaplan/jedokaplan.github.io/_opportunities/1_Masters_opportunities.md

 ---
 layout: archive
 title: "M.Sc. opportunities"
-excerpt: "Opportunities to earn a master's degree in earth system modeling"
+excerpt: "Opportunities to earn a master's degree in modeling earth system processes over history."
 collection: jobs
 ---

 Thank you for your interest in studying with me!
 I am open to inquires from prospective applicants from a very wide range of backgrounds, including geoscience, environmental science, geography, archaeology, computer science, biology, chemistry, physics, math, etc. Candidates whose coursework and/or research or work experiences aligns with my projects and goals will be prioritized.
 Applications are welcome from candidates of any nationality.

+I am particularly interested in students who would like to work on projects on the reconstruction of past human-environment interactions using models.
+Topics include modeling ecosystem dynamics and biogeography, land use, Indigenous land management, wildfires, and Pleistocene megafauna popuations.
+The work will be mainly computer-based but could include visits to key field sites, or work as a field assistant on related projects.

-M.Sc. students working with me will receive a minimum annual stipend of CAD \$34,500 that may be augmented with scholarships, and additional support for travel, conferences, and other research expenses.
+M.Sc. students working with me will receive a minimum annual stipend of CAD $34,500 that may be augmented with scholarships, and will include additional support for travel, conferences, and other research expenses.
 Support is for a period of two years, contingent on satisfactory progress and funding.

 **To apply**, familiarize yourself with my work and gather the following documents: